Code of Business Conduct and Ethics Adopted by the Board of Directors of RF Industries, Ltd.View Document

 - Insider Trading

 Employees who have access to confidential information are not permitted to use or share that information for stock trading purposes or for any other purpose except the conduct of our business.
 All non-public information about the Company should be considered confidential information.
 To use non-public information for personal financial benefit or to “tip” others who might make an investment decision on the basis of this information is not only unethical but also illegal.
 In order to assist with compliance with laws against insider trading, the Company has adopted a specific policy governing employees’ trading in securities of the Company.
-This policy has been distributed to every employee.
+This policy has been distributed to the Company’s management and Board of Directors.
 If you have any questions, please consult the Company’s CFO.

 - Corporate Opportunities